wjxin24/dungeon-adventure/README.md

     - An array is used to store the map of monsters and coins on each floor.
     - Status of the player (health points, combat level, the coordinate of the current grid, coins, path) is updated and stored by int or string variables after each move.
 3. Dynamic memory management
+    - A vector is created to store the path (the grid that the player passed by) on each floor to remind him/her.
-    - Data of previous floors (map of monsters and coins, the path of the player) is deleted after the player enters a new floor, and a map of the new floor will be regenerated and stored in the memory.
+    - Data of the path previous floors is deleted after the player enters a new floor, and the path date will be regenerated and stored in the memory.
-    - Status of the player (health points, combat level, the coordinate of the current grid, coins, path) is updated and stored after each move.
 4. File input/output (e.g., for loading/saving game status)
     - The player can save the game status, including health points, combat level and floor number, and quit the game at any time.
-The game status will be output as a file.
+The game status will be output as a file named after his/her name.
-    - If the player starts a new game, a file containing the default starting status will be input.
-If the player continues the unfinished game (if exists), the file containing the game status of the unfinished game will be input.
+    - If this player chooses to continue the unfinished game (if exists), the file containing the game status of the unfinished game will be input.
 5. Program codes in multiple files
     The program will include main() function and following functions:
-    - the function to generate a random map of monsters and coins
+    - the function to generate a random map of monsters and coins (generate_Map.cpp)
-    - the function to process the player’s move,
+    - the function to process the player’s move (move.cpp)
-    - the function to make changes to the player’s status
-    - the function to buy HP or increase combat level
+    - the function to buy HP or increase combat level (buy.cpp) etc.
-    etc.

     Different functions are separately put in multiple files to make the code clearer.